EricZinda/Perplexity/docs/devvocab/SetApproachDesign.md

         set the variable to coll or dist before calling rstr

     cardinals:
+        (go this way) option 1:
+            In a perfect world card() would stay as card(c, x) which means that it *must* always work on a set which means that the rstr would stay a set and only the quantifier changes it to something else The problem is that things in the rstr like together_p, separately(),

+            The rule could be:
+                in a rstr: if the binding metadata mode is None, it should do the default which, for plural, is to treat a variable as a set something in the rstr can set the binding mode one way or the other as well when the quantifier finally gets it, it is allowed to convert to dist OR coll if the mode is None, otherwise it can only do one of them
+            So: card(2, x) does *not* change the mode, it leave it at None, BUT: it only works on a set, and it produces groups of 2 it can get modified by "separate", "together", "at least", etc

+                Issue: "only 2 files are large" is a challenge since it needs to fail for the first 2 through if there is a second 2
+                    - workaround: could set some bit that the quantifier uses since it works fine if we do card(udef_q(

+                                            ┌──── _file_n_of(x3,i11)
+                                            │ ┌── _only_x_deg(e5,e6)
+                                ┌────── and(0,1,2)
+                                │               └ card(2,e6,x3)
+                    udef_q(x3,RSTR,BODY)
+                                     └─ _large_a_1(e2,x3)
+                Issue: "files are large" should fail if there is only 1 file.
+Similar problem to the above.
+Means "only > 1 x"
+                solution: just add a property to the binding that only the quantifier looks for.
+For plural, it can be inferred.
+Call this a "gate"

+        option 2:
+            rewrite the term.

-        In this model: a plural quantifier gets 3 things: quantifier_q(x, CARD, RSTR, BODY) Things like udef_q() run like card(x, udef_q(....
+            cardinals get turned into the form card(c, x, body) In this model: a plural quantifier gets 3 things: quantifier_q(x, CARD, RSTR, BODY) Things like udef_q() run like card(x, udef_q(....
+                    "two files are large" ->
+                        Option 1: udef_q([card(2, x), file(x)], large(x)): would work, but would iterate through all sets of 2 files
+                        Option 2: udef_q(card(2, x), file(x), large(x)): allows udef to run the cardinal *after* but only works if it is really:  card(2, x, udef_q(file(x), large(x)))
                 Things like "the" use the cardinal after the rstr Things like "a" as in "a few dogs" or "only a few dogs" use the cardinal on the body to check how many
                 examples:
                     children ate pizzas: could be 2 children each ate 2 pizzas, or 2 children ate 2 pizzas

     bare plurals:
         Option: A fake cardinal is put in the rstr of quantifiers if there isn't one ("rocks are in this folder")